Public Health vs. Medicine vs. Nursing

 - Primary Care and Surgery

-Public health students also take biology and chemistry as prerequisite courses because biological sciences are helpful when studying public health threats and interventions.
+Public health students also take biology and chemistry as prerequisites because biological sciences help when studying public health threats and interventions.
 However, public health courses tend to focus on disease prevention and health behavior.
-Students take courses in the disciplines of public health: biostatistics, epidemiology, health policy, social and behavioral sciences, and environmental health.
+Students take courses in public health disciplines: biostatistics, epidemiology, health policy, social and behavioral sciences, and environmental health.
 Some examples of courses include:

 - Introduction to Epidemiology